Latest Results (Quarter 2 2023) - Published 14 September 2023

 - NI services output is now 6.0% above the pre-Coronavirus pandemic level seen in Quarter 4 2019 while UK services output remains 0.9% below its pre-pandemic level.

-- When the most recent four quarters are compared to the previous four quarters, both the NI and UK services sectors showed annualised growth of 1.5%.
+- When the most recent four quarters are compared to the previous four quarters the NI services sector increased by 0.5% while the UK services sector increased by 1.4%.

-- The quarterly decrease in NI services output has been driven by decreases in the Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service sector (0.4%).
+- The 0.8% quarterly decrease in NI services output reflects a decrease in the Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service sector (0.4%).
 There were increases seen in the other three subsectors: the Business services and finance sector (1.3%); the Other services sector (0.9%); and the Transport, storage, information and communications sector (1.0%).

 Current publication and tables

 Historical statistical bulletins for the Index of Services (Quarter 3 2014 to Quarter 4 2021) are retained on the Index of Services - historical statistical bulletins page.
 Statistical bulletins from Quarter 1 2022 onwards can be found under related documents.